-- > Support for tree planting as part of the Global Trillion Trees Initiative, including tree nursery capacity. - Fifforts to maintain healthy forests and mitigate dangers associated with declining forests due to pests and invasive species including: - Increase capacity at the Wisconsin Department of Natural Resources for forest health management and research. - o Increase capacity at the Wisconsin Department of Agriculture, Trade, and Consumer Protection for forest pest inspections, surveys and response. - > Support for the Agricultural Road Improvement Program (ARIP).
+- Support for tree planting as part of the Global Trillion Trees Initiative, including tree nursery capacity. - Efforts to maintain healthy forests and mitigate dangers associated with declining forests due to pests and invasive species as noted in the Council's position paper on forest health (weblink), including: - Increase capacity at the Wisconsin Department of Natural Resources for forest health management and research. - o Increase capacity at the Wisconsin Department of Agriculture, Trade, and Consumer Protection for forest pest inspections, surveys and response. - o Support private woodland owners through expansion of the Wisconsin Forest Landowner Grant Program

+- Develop a strategic forest industry plan to facilitate this industry's significant contributions to maintaining vigorous and healthy forests - Support for the Agricultural Road Improvement Program (ARIP).
 Healthy forests depend on a healthy forest products industry, and a healthy industry requires an efficient and effective transportation infrastructure.